VI Corps (Finland): Demobilization

 Following Finnish victories in the battles of Tali–Ihantala, Vyborg Bay and Ilomantsi, Soviet forces from the Finnish front were redirected to other fronts and the situation stabilized with VI Corps still holding the U-line position.
 On 27 July, the Soviets informed the neutral Swedes that they would be ready to negotiate for a peace that allowed for Finnish independence.
 On the morning of 4 September, Finnish forces began to observe a cease-fire, as agreed during Finno-Soviet negotiations over the preceding two weeks.
 The Soviets began to observe the cease-fire 25 hours later, at 08:00 on 5 September.
 At this point, the VI Corps consisted of the 5th and 8th Divisions.

 Already during the late evening of 4 September, IV Corps had been ordered to prepare to take up new positions on the Finnish side of the border established in the Moscow Peace Treaty, which had ended the Finno-Soviet Winter War waged between late 1939 and early 1940.
 The corps was to take a defensive position in the region between lakes Simpelejärvi and Kiteenjärvi with orders to repulse any Soviet attacks.
 The Moscow Armistice was signed on 19 September 1944, ending the war between the Finland and the Soviet Union.
 On that same day, VI Corps began its march towards the Simpelejärvi-Kiteenjärvi area, with the whole of the corps crossing to the Finnish side of the border within a week.

 According to the original Soviet demands, Finnish forces were to be demobilized within two months.
 However, the situation was complicated by the concurrent Soviet demands that the Finns remove the German forces remaining in northern Finland.
 Following a 12 October letter from the Allied Control Commission, a plan for the demobilization was finalized by 20 October and presented to the Soviets – following translation difficulties – on 22 October.
 As a result of disagreements regarding the strength and composition of the post-war Finnish army, the plan had not been approved by the start of November.
 This was of significant concern for the Finns, as time was running out for completing the demobilization by the original 5 December deadline while the Lapland War, the removal of remaining German forced from northern Finland, continued.
-The Soviet delegation approved a modified demobilization plan on 5 November, requiring the mobilization to begin by 8 November with a deadline of 5 December for the demobilization to be completed.
+The Soviet delegation approved a modified demobilization plan on 5 November, requiring the demobilization to begin by 8 November with a deadline of 5 December for the demobilization to be completed.
 The demobilization of the Finnish Army was completed by 4 December 1944.
 The VI Corps HQ's war diary ends on 3 December 1944, with a note that the corps headquarters has been disbanded.
 The final timestamped entry is a situation report sent at 19:40 on that same date.